 Keto Couscous Garnishings, Spices & Flavorings

-Now that we know that the answer to “is couscous keto” is no, but that there are alternatives and low carb substitutes that can be used to replicate the texture and flavor, let’s cover some of the best couscous spices, seasonings, and garnishes to ensure your dish is never bland.
+Now that we know the answer to whether couscous is keto, but that there are alternatives and low carb substitutes that can be used to replicate the texture and flavor, let’s cover some of the best couscous spices, seasonings, and garnishes to ensure your dish is never bland.

 Try combining a few of these spices and vegetables at a time or switch up flavorings each time you make couscous alternatives to see what you like best.